 ordering info for the TDI cup edition (click for large view).
 For detailed

 information on the TDI cup edition, see below.
 Below right is a video review of the Jetta TDI and Audi A3 TDI vs. the Insight and

 The 2010 Jetta TDI cup edition was a end-of generation special edition named after the TDI cup race cars.
-These were non street legal racing-only cars that had full roll cages, misc. safety equipment, racing only tires and suspension, and other misc racing parts.
-To the best of my knowledge, the race engines were physically the same engine that go into street legal Jetta but they were tuned to 170hp and the software was modified for removal of emissions equipment.
+The cup race cars were non street legal racing-only cars that had full roll cages, misc. safety equipment, racing only tires and suspension, and other misc racing parts.
+To the best of my knowledge, the race engines were physically the same engine that go into street legal Jetta but they were tuned to 170hp and the software was modified for removal of emissions equipment

 The major changes vs. the regular VW Jetta are the option of laser blue (an excellent color that was discontinued for 2010 in normal cars), 18" "Charleston" alloy wheels, GTI interior (GTI seats, black cloth headliner and interior instead of leatherette vinyl, black interior trim instead of silver), GTI suspension, GTI brakes, and TDI cup edition side decal.
 The body kit featuring the front bumper, rear bumper, and side sills are optional.
 A mat kit or rear spoiler are also optional.
 If it has the DSG transmission, it has paddle shifters on the back of the steering wheel.